-- 8.1 Demonstrates effective organizational skills - 8.2 Reports to the Minister with respect to matters identified in and required by the School Act and provincial legislation. - 8.3 Reviews, modifies and maintains an organizational chart which accurately delineates lines of authority and responsibility. - 8.4 Acts as or assigns the head of the organization for the purposes of the Freedom of Information and Protection of Privacy (FOIP) Act and adopt the schedule of fees in the FOIPP Regulation as permitted under Section 75(1) of the Act..
+- 8.1 Promote at all times a high standard of collaborative professional leadership, effective human relations, and a spirit of educational innovation throughout the district. - 8.2 Demonstrates effective organizational skills - 8.3 Reports to the Minister with respect to matters identified in and required by the School Act and provincial legislation.

-9. Communications and Community Relations

-- 9.1 Takes appropriate actions to ensure open, transparent, positive internal and external communications are developed and maintained. - 9.2 Takes appropriate actions to ensure parents have a high level of satisfaction with the services provided and the responsiveness of the District within policy and budgetary constraints - 9.3 Maintains effective relationships within the District and the community served. - 9.4 Keeps the Board informed through the provision of appropriate accountability reports.
+- 8.4 Reviews, modifies and maintains an organizational chart, which accurately delineates lines of authority and responsibility. - 8.5 Acts as or assigns the head of the organization for the purposes of the Freedom of Information and Protection of Privacy (FOIP) Act and adopt the schedule of fees in the FOIPP Regulation as permitted under Section 75(1) of the Act. - 9.
+Communications and Community Relations - Takes appropriate actions to ensure open, transparent, positive internal and external communications are developed and maintained. - Takes appropriate actions to ensure parents have a high level of satisfaction with the services provided and the responsiveness of the District within policy and budgetary constraints - 9.3 Maintains effective relationships within the District and the community served. - 9.4 Keeps the Board informed through the provision of appropriate accountability reports.